 One of the most common issues in medical record review is the failure to obtain a complete set of medical records.
 Missing documents can lead to incomplete analyses and missed critical information.

-How to avoid: Ensure a comprehensive records request.
+How to avoid: Ensure a comprehensive records request; it will lessen the consequences of incomplete medical records.
 Verify that you have all relevant documents, including:

 Work closely with medical professionals and use standardized forms to request a complete set of medical records.